Arafa Muslim Mahavidyalaya Handessa: History

-From 1960, a request was made to the education department to start a primary school by the community leaders led by then school teacher H. L. A. Majeed but it was approved after the local member of parliament D. B. Wijethunge.
-As customary those days the schools started with religious institution accordingly this school was also started at Wahunkoha Jummah Mosque building with the 25 students the first principal was Noor Mohammed of Kalugamuwa Gelioya he had to conduct the school along for one month until another three teachers were assigned to the school.
-In September 1966 another 82 students who were studying nearby Alamanar Mahavidyalaya (presently a national school) the inaugural ceremony of the school took place in 1974 under the patronage of then member of parliament D. B. Wijethunge, the zonal educational officers and many of the public participated.
+From 1960, a request was made to the education department to establish a primary school by the community leaders led by then school teacher H. L. A. Majeed, which was approved after the intervention of the local member of parliament Dingiri Banda Wijetunga.
+As customary those days schools were generally established by religious institutions, and this school started in the Wahunkoha Jummah Mosque building, with the 25 students with the first principal Noor Mohammed.
+He ran the school alone for one month until another three teachers were assigned to the school.
+In September 1966 another 82 students who were studying at the nearby Alamanar Mahavidyalaya (presently a national school) moved to the school.
+The school's inauguration ceremony occurred in 1974, under the patronage of Wijetunga.